maester365/maester/website/docs/monitoring/azure-devops.md

 import TabItem from '@theme/TabItem';
 import GraphPermissions from '../sections/permissions.md';

+import CreateEntraApp from '../sections/create-entra-app.md';

 # <IIcon icon="vscode-icons:file-type-azurepipelines" height="48" /> Monitoring your tenant using Maester in Azure DevOps

 This guide will walk you through setting up Maester in Azure DevOps and automate the running of tests using Azure DevOps Pipelines.

 ## Why Azure DevOps?

-Azure DevOps is a great way to automate the daily running of Maester tests.
+Azure DevOps is a great way to automate the daily running of Maester tests to monitor your tenant.
 You can use Azure DevOps to run Maester tests on a schedule, such as daily, and view the results in the Azure DevOps interface.

 Azure DevOps comes with a [free tier](https://azure.microsoft.com/pricing/details/devops/azure-devops-services/) that includes 1,800 minutes of Maester test runs per month (unlimited hours if you use a self-hosted agent).